 If possible, it would be great to include the Climatic Change figure in this review paper to make the argument about “methane first” vs. “CO2 first”.
 The strength of Fig. 3c in the paper at hand is the point about “trimming the peak”.
 That argument would be much stronger if the top 2 lines on Fig. 3c were eliminated, leaving only “Methane + 640 GtC” (aka, CO2 reductions only) and “640 GtC, No Methane” (aka, Simultaneous CO2 and CH4 reductions).
 These 2 lines would very clearly illustrate “trimming the peak”.

+Figure 3 has been modified to address these points; the shaded region in the bottom panel is similar to that shown in Daniel et al. However, we disagree that eliminating the top two curves would make the point of Figure 3c clearer – in fact it would obscure our main point and lead to a very misleading comparison.
+The lower two curves alone do indeed illustrate peak trimming, but by themselves they frame the policy alternative in an incomplete way.
+One always will get more cooling from doing two things rather than doing one thing.
+The correct question to ask, however, is whether we could get an even better outcome if methane abatement were deferred and the extra resources put into additional reductions in CO2.
+The peak trimming comparison becomes relevant only if we get the methane reductions essentially for free, or if the situation is such that additional reductions of CO2 are essentially impossible, for technical or political reasons.
+We have added a few sentences to point out these issues, and also put in a sentence in connection with the discussion of Fig. 6 referring back to this point.

 Line 386: Contrast should be stated more precisely.
 Authors showed in Fig 3b that warming persists for several hundred years after short-lived pollutant emissions end.
 The difference between short- and long-lived pollutants is not that the warming of long-lived pollutants “persists long after emissions are eliminated”, but the magnitude at which the warming persists – which is much higher for long-lived pollutants.

+Wording changed

 Line 397: Would add accuracy to say “gases and its abundance relative to other long-lived pollutants” (since the other long-lived pollutants would also be important if present in large quantities)

+Disagree.
+The reference to ‘major gases’ means that we are talking only about gases that are present in large amounts.
+We are not talking here about e.g. perfluorocarbons, which are not among the major gases.
+The focus here is on major gases and their time scales.

 Lines 399-418: This paragraph begs for a physical explanation.
 Results of several models are provided as evidence.
 The reader deserves a physical explanation of the temporal dynamic of RF & ocean heat uptake that makes modelers confident in their results.
 A partial explanation is provided in lines 457-460, but can be improved.
 See comments below.

+Addressed below where specifics are offered.